 4. Plants vs. Zombies 2

-Plants vs. Zombies 2 is one of those strategy and tower defense games that don’t require you to expend too much brain power.
+Plants vs. Zombies 2 is one of that strategy and tower defense games that don’t require you to expend too much brainpower.
 It’s perfect for when you’re zonked out from a busy week at work or school – casually killing zombies is always the answer.
 The gameplay mainly involves protecting your lawn from invading zombies by placing plants like Sunflower and Peashooter in strategic areas.
 For example, you need to collect suns to grow killer plants.
 So it’s best to put the sun-generating Sunflower plants at the very back row where they’ll be the last to be attacked.

 From the healing Aloe to the exploding Bombegranate to the hypnotizing Caulipower to the very diverting Garlic, there are more varieties of plants than you can count on your fingers and toes in Plants vs. Zombies.
 The trick is to understand their individual powers and plant them skillfully.
 One of the latest updates to the game was Power Mints, a plant species whose members can lend big boosts to those in their family.
 Fila-mint, with the ability to charge electric plants, is the first Power Mint to have been released.